rahulsharma20/algorithms/README.md

 # algorithms
-Some algorithmic questions in python
+Solution for some algorithmic problems in python